Skip to main content

 Built-in Knowledge Resources

-The server bundles reference documentation that your AI assistant reads automatically when needed — you don’t have to provide context manually.
+The server bundles reference documentation that your AI assistant reads automatically when needed.

 ResourceContent